-Sign-up notebooks for scheduling purposes are located at the circulation desk.
+Sign-up notebooks for scheduling computer time are located at the circulation desk.
 The PCs may be scheduled for periods of two hours.
 Longer use is permitted if no other student is scheduled to use the computer.

-Four additional terminals linked with the College's main frame IBM and Prime computers and one printer are located in carrels F-J on the first floor.
+Four additional terminals, linked with the College's main frame Prime computer, and one printer are located in carrels F-J on the first floor.
 Students wishing instruction on these computers should contact the College's Computer Center (Jones Hall 4477, 4547) to schedule a training session.